Xilinx/PYNQ/docs/source/8_iop_code.rst

    ``<Pynq GitHub Repository>/Pynq/Pynq-Z1/vivado/ip/pmod_io_switch_1.0/drivers/pmod_io_switch_v1_0/src/``

-This code this automatically compiled into the Board Support Package.
+This code is automatically compiled into the BSP.
 Any application linking to the BSP can use the Pmod library by including the header file:

 .. code-block:: c